안녕하세요. 토미입니다.

 That’s all for today.

-You guys are all excellent, always studying to the end even when the content is very difficult.
+You guys are excellent, always studying to the end, even when the content is complex.

 You are amazing just the way you learn Korean!